balderdashy/sails-docs/concepts/extending-sails/Adapters/adapterList.md

 All supported adapters can be configured in roughly the same way: by passing in a Sails/Waterline adapter (`adapter`), as well as a       connection URL (`url`).
 For more information on configuring datastores, see [sails.config.datastores](http://sailsjs.com/documentation/reference/configuration/sails-config-datastores).

+> Having trouble connecting?
+Be sure to check your connection URL for typos.
+If that doesn't work, review the documentation for your database provider, or [get help](http://sailsjs.com/support).

 ### Officially-supported database adapters